Jairik/Chick-Counting/data/README.md

-# skeleton for data created on 2/13/25
+# Data Folder

+Used with **git LFS** (large file system) to store training data for model training purposes.
+In conjunction, we will use roboflow to accurately label the data while training the model.